cedricrettus/CheapEat/README.md

  # Usage
  ## REST API
- The application comes with a REST API, that can be used to get offers, ratings, users, orders and to post Registration, login, offer    creation, ratings and order request.
-ALl URLs with parameters are listed below.
+ The application comes with a REST API, that can be used to get offers, ratings, users, orders and to post registration, login, offer    creation, ratings and order request.
+All URLs with parameters are listed below.
 Parameter type is string if not specified

 ```
  GET  /